 But how do we define what a Trusted Content Repository (TCR) is?

 Support for billions of objects and thousands of users across the enterprise.

 Support for SLA levels of disaster recovery and business continuity.

 Confident and assured immutability of content, structure, lineage and context over time.

 Interoperability and Extensibility

-- Basic ECM capabilities including versioning, meta data management, classification, content based retrieval, content transformation, etc.
+Basic ECM capabilities include versioning, metadata management, classification, content-based retrieval, content transformation, etc.

 Information Lifecycle Governance

 Support for all lifecycle events and processes including eDiscovery and records disposition.